asuengineering/pitchfork/README.md

 ### Version 1.2

 - FIX: Resolve PHP notice for missing array value within the global header.
-- FIX: core/columns block now supports a limited color pallette for background colors.
+- FIX: core/columns block now supports a limited color palette for background colors.
 - FIX: The drop-shadow style of the core/image block no longer exceeds the margin of the block.
 - FIX: page.php and single.php now support for acf/hero-video as a replacement for the page/post title.